divanov2004/pset-2/README.md

 * Your code must be written in a file named `trip.js`.
 * Your prompts and printed text must match mine exactly (including spacing and punctuation).
 * Use `const` variables to represent the number of students and teachers, as well as the bus capacity.
-* Round the result to two decimals, and format it with separating commas (if needed).
 * Conditional statements and loops are not permitted.

 ### Exercise 10